Fall 2023

 - Submitted as a digital file; sized as an 11″ x 17″ original, 300 dpi JPG or PDF

-- Submissions must include an artist statement that includes
+Submissions must include a brief artist’s statement that includes

 - Historical research conducted

-- Judges will review both statements and comics
+Judges will review both statements and comic book cover art

-- Submissions must include a panel-by-panel transcription of the text of your comic to aid accessibility
+Submissions must include a transcription of the text of your comic to aid accessibility

 Our panel of judges may include representatives from